 For shares that Nidec holds, we timely check their stock price and financial condition of the issuers and grasp profit or loss from valuation.
 In addition, we review the shareholding continuously, taking into consideration the relationship with the issuers.

-2. Matters on the fair values of financial instrument
+2. Matters on the fair values of financial instruments

-The book value and estimated fair values of financial instrument as of the end of the fiscal year 2016 are as follows:
+The carrying amounts and fair values of financial instruments as of the end of the fiscal year 2017 are as follows:

 (Yen in millions)